toshivc/O_C-Phazerville/docs/Scenes.md

+# Scenes

 ![Screenshot 2024-06-13 15-57-06](https://github.com/djphazer/O_C-Phazerville/assets/109086194/c651ef29-79bc-45e5-9cf1-e9b115194a3b)

 **Scenes** is a macro CV Switcher/Crossfader inspired by [**Traffic**](https://www.youtube.com/watch?v=SR0HXqEbuaY) by Jasmine & Olive Trees.
 This app offers 4 "scenes" with 4 CV output values each; there are also 4 preset banks, using the same mechanism as [Calibr8or](Calibr8or) and **Hemisphere** (long-press DOWN button to access).

-As of v1.7, storing to a Preset automatically saves to EEPROM.
+As of v1.7, storing to a Preset automatically saves to EEPROM, and all Presets will auto-save.

 ### Controls